W3SRotterdam/uORM/README.md

 * W3S.UmbracoModels.LinkModel, object for related links ([W3S.UmbracoLink]);

 ##More then only load the object?
-If you want more then a object to be loaded you have to override the load functions like this:
+If you want more than just an object to be loaded you have to override the load functions like this:

 <pre>
 public class HomePageModel : uModel&lt;HomePageModel&gt; {